henriqfranco/henriqfranco/README.md

 - PostgreSQL & MySQL for storage

 #### Frontend
-- React + Tailwind + ShadCN – clean, fast, minimal
+- React + Tailwind – clean, fast, minimal
 - Also cool with TypeScript, React Router, and the classics (HTML, CSS, JavaScript)

 #### Tools I use daily